Liverpool F.C. in international football: Resurgence – the Klopp years (2015–2024)

-On 17 October 2017, Liverpool won 7–0 away to Maribor in the third round of matches of the group stage of the 2017–18 UEFA Champions League.
-The win was a record away win for Liverpool in European competitions and also the biggest away win by an English team in the history of the European Cup.
+Liverpool 7–0 win away to Maribor in the third round of matches of the group stage of the 2017–18 UEFA Champions League was the club's record away win in European competitions and also the biggest away win by an English team in the competition's history.
 They also defeated Spartak Moscow at home by the same scoreline on the last matchday to qualify top of their group, proceeding to defeat Porto 5–0 at the Estadio de Dragao in the round of 16, before holding them to a 0–0 draw on the return leg.
-Liverpool then defeated domestic rivals Manchester City 3–0 and 2–1, and in the semi-finals, defeated Roma 5–2 at Anfield, before a 4–2 away loss led to a 7–6 aggregate win, taking them to the final, against holders Real Madrid.
+Liverpool then defeated domestic rivals Manchester City 3–0 and 2–1, and in the semi-finals, defeated AS Roma 5–2 at Anfield, before a 4–2 away loss led to a 7–6 aggregate win, taking them to the final, against holders Real Madrid.
 Liverpool lost the final 3–1 but finished 4th in the 2017–18 Premier League to qualify for the next year's edition.
-Liverpool reached the Champions League final for the second consecutive year in 2018–19 after overcoming a 3–0 first-leg deficit by beating Barcelona 4–0 in the second leg at Anfield, with the match being considered one of the greatest Champions League comebacks of all-time.
-This time, the Reds won the final 2–0, beating fellow English side Tottenham Hotspur, thus securing the club's sixth European title and lifting their first European trophy since 2005.
-Liverpool went on to win the 2019 UEFA Super Cup after extra time on penalties.
-It was their fourth title, placing them behind Barcelona and Milan, who have won the competition five times each.
+Liverpool reached the Champions League final for the second consecutive year in 2018–19 after overcoming a 3–0 deficit in the first leg of their semi-final against Barcelona to win 4–0 in the second leg at Anfield, with the match being considered one of the greatest Champions League comebacks of all time.
+Liverpool beating fellow English side Tottenham Hotspur, 2–0 in the final, securing the club's sixth European title and first European trophy since 2005.
+Victory qualified Liverpool for the 2019 UEFA Super Cup, which they won for the fourth time after extra time on penalties against Chelsea.
 In December 2019, Liverpool won the FIFA Club World Cup for the first time.
 After defeating Mexican club Monterrey 2–1 in the semi-final, Liverpool defeated Brazilian club Flamengo 1–0 in the final, with Roberto Firmino scoring the winning goal in both games.